ShadeXploit/kali-docker-manager/README.md

 # Kali Docker Persistent Manager

-A production-focused Bash utility for managing a persistent Kali Linux Docker container on an Arch Linux host.
+A Bash utility for managing a persistent Kali Linux Docker container on an Arch Linux host.

 The script automates install, start/attach, and full cleanup workflows for a named Kali container with a persistent Docker volume.